 Coq D'Argent, Bank

-On top of Bank's Bagpuss building, the heated terraces of Coq d'Argent function as an extension to the grill restaurant by day.
-By night, bar snacks are available to soak up the wine and cocktails.
+On top of Bank's Bagpuss building, the heated terraces of Coq d'Argent function as an extension to the grill restaurant by day, reservation only.
+By night, you can do away with the reservations and bar snacks are available to soak up the wine and cocktails.

 Coq d'Argent, No.1 Poultry, EC2R 8EJ